 The Cornea Team at Ophthalmic Consultants of the Capital Region

 The doctors of Ophthalmic Consultants of the Capital Region (OCCR) have treated thousands of patients with all types of corneal conditions and diseases.
-OCCR is proud to now offer advanced corneal treatments in house, rather than referring patients outside the practice, with the addition of our fellowship-trained cornea specialist, Dr. Singh.
+OCCR is proud to now offer advanced corneal treatments in house, rather than referring patients outside the practice.

 Five Convenient Locations